Malinowski family’s lawyer reacts to congressional letter sent to ATF

 - Oops!Something went wrong.Please try again later.

-LITTLE ROCK, Ark.- Malinowski’s family attorney responded to the recent House of Representatives Committee on the Judiciary letter sent to ATF requesting all documents and communications relating to the planning and execution of the search warrant and communications between departments involved in “no-knock” entries since 2021.
+LITTLE ROCK, Ark.- The attorney for the family of Bryan Malinowski responded to the recent letter sent by the U.S. House Judiciary Committee to the ATF requesting all documents and communications relating to the planning and execution of the search warrant and communications between departments involved in “no-knock” entries since 2021.

 “Today, Chairman Jim Jordan mailed a letter to the ATF basically challenging them to provide a long list of information to produce surrounding the operation that resulted in the death of Brian Malinowski,” Attorney Bud Cummins said.